Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Using Custom CRA Templates
 ==========================

-Using a Custom Template npx create-react-app my-app --template @appacademy/simple
+Using a Custom Template npx create-react-app my-app –template <span class="citation" data-cites="appacademy/simple">@appacademy/simple</span>

 -   Keep in mind that using create-react-app automatically initializes a git repository for you!
 -   App Academy custom template for creating a react app.